Private weekly AV systems mentorship

 Remote - nationwide $1,500-2,500

-I join one of your real meetings and experience your room exactly the way your far end does.
+I join two of your real meetings and experience your room exactly the way your far end does.

 On-site - by arrangement $2,500-3,500